diananeeva/Weather-app-with-React/README.md

 To understand how the application works:

-1. **Frontend**: Review the `Weather.js` file to see how the React component handles state management, user input, and API requests using Axios.
+1. **Frontend**: Review the `Weather.jsx` file to see how the React component handles state management, user input, and API requests using Axios.

 ## Technologies